 Current records are stored in written form for a period of five years.
-Academic records of each student are stored for fifty years either from the date of the student's graduation or from the last date of the last semester in which the student was officially enrolled.
+Academic records of each student are permanently stored electronically in "transcript only" form either from the date of the student's graduation or from the last date of the last semester in which the student was officially enrolled.